-There are numerous scholarships and prizes, and overseas exchange opportunities including the only New Zealand internship to the United States Congress.
+- There are numerous scholarships and prizes, and overseas exchange opportunities including an internship to the United States Congress.

-A new Director of Clinical Legal Studies at UC supervises internships and community placement opportunities for UC Law students, making sure students are 'work-ready' when they leave.
+- The Director of Clinical Legal Studies at UC supervises internships and community placement opportunities for UC Law students, making sure students are work-ready when they graduate.

-The study of Law does not require a background in any specific subject at school and entry to the first year of the LLB is open to all students with University Entrance.
+The study of Law does not require a background in any specific subject at school and entry to the first year of the Bachelor of Laws (LLB) is open to all students with University Entrance.

 You will need to have good reading, writing and analytical skills.
 Subjects such as English, drama, economics, te reo Māori, languages, history and classical studies are useful preparation.

 In the first year of the Bachelor of Laws you must complete: